Here are some of the more frequently asked questions about the Community Chest.

 We believe that these projects help create a stronger community and support our residents to gain new skills and access experiences and opportunities that may otherwise not be available.

 The Community Chest was awarded the 24housing Community Achievement award in 2015.

 Up to £100,000 of funding is available each year, and applicants can apply for smaller grants of up to £2,500 or large grants of up to £20,000.

-Applications for the 2018 Community Chest will open on Wednesday 10 January and close at midday on Thursday 22 February 2018.
+Applications for the 2020 Community Chest opened in January and closed at midday on Friday 28 February 2020.

 Anyone can apply!
 We welcome applications from Phoenix residents, local businesses and voluntary organisations.
 All you need to do is demonstrate that Phoenix residents support your idea and that the project will benefit people in our area.

 To apply, please complete the application form and return this to us by midday on Friday 5 March.

 It is important that you read and understand our funding criteria before submitting your application.